Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 - Visit Belfast – Information on Halloween and ghost walks as well as family-friendly Halloween events in and around the city.

 Pre-booking of these events is essential due to limited numbers.
-Click the website linked names to find more information about prices, availability and to book your tickets.
+Click the website linked names to find more information about prices, and availability and to book your tickets.

 Grimm Hotel, Beflast, Antrim